Overview

 4th pitch: WI3/4 - a short ice fall to a tree with a belay.

-Descent: the best is to rap the short 4th pitch, and walk to climber's left (south), there is a descend path, which will bring you back to the base of the climb.
+Descent: the best is to rap the short 4th pitch, and walk to climber's left (south), there is a descend path, which will bring you back to the above of the base of your climb.
+The descent path goes down and south and then turns north.
 Most people rappel the short steep section leading to the base.
-There are rap anchors around a tree.
+There are obvious rap anchors around a tree.